 As a result of Lemma \ref{lem1} and Theorem \ref{thm1}, we will prove \begin{corollary} Suppose $D$ is a Jordan domain that contains $0$.
-The distribution of the last hitting point with $\partial D$ of the radial SLE$_6$ in $D$ (aiming at $0$) is the harmonic measure in $D$ started at $0$ regardless of the starting point of the radial SLE$_6$. \end{corollary}
+The distribution of the last hitting point of $\partial D$ of a radial SLE$_6$ in $D$ (aiming at $0$) is the harmonic measure in $D$ started at $0$ regardless of the starting point of the radial SLE$_6$. \end{corollary}